 Does the Printify–Shopify connection sync inventory?

-Printify is print-on-demand, so there's no inventory in the traditional sense — production happens after the order.
+Printify is print-on-demand, so there's no inventory in the traditional sense — production happens after the order is placed.
 The integration syncs product data outward (Printify to Shopify) and order data inward (Shopify to Printify), but stock-level sync isn't part of the model.
 You'll never run out of stock; you'll only run into provider production delays.

-How do I know which Print Provider Shopify orders are going to?
+How do I know which Print Provider my Shopify orders are going to?

-The provider is fixed at product creation in Printify — whichever provider you picked when you built the blueprint is the one fulfilling every order for that listing.
-To switch providers mid-campaign, you have to clone the product in Printify with the new provider, publish it to Shopify, and either delete or archive the old listing.
-The Printify topic page links to provider-comparison guides if you're weighing the swap.
+The provider is fixed at product creation in Printify — whichever provider you selected when you built the blueprint is the one fulfilling every order for that listing.
+To switch providers, you clone the product in Printify with the new provider, publish the clone to Shopify, and archive or delete the old listing.
+The Printify topic page links to provider-comparison guides if you're weighing a switch.

 Let Victor run your Shopify + Printify ops

 Linking Printify to Shopify is the setup.
 Knowing what to act on once orders flow is the actual job.
-Victor is an AI operator that runs your Meta and Google ads, updates your Shopify catalog, and reallocates spend with your approval — on top of a live data warehouse that already speaks Shopify, Printify, and every ad platform you use.
+Victor is an AI operator that reads your live Shopify, Printify, and ad platform data, proposes concrete moves — repricing, discounts, collection updates, free-shipping thresholds — and executes the ones you approve, directly in your Shopify store.
 He does the work.
 You approve the moves.

 Try Victor free